roomthily/technology-evaluation-research/guidelines/index.md

         <div class="criterion">
             <div class="revisions">
                 <p class="original">Design rationale is available – why the system does things the way it does.</p>
+                <p class="revision"><i class="fa fa-pencil fa-fw"></i>Design rationale is included or referenced in the documentation – why the system does things the way it does.</p>
             </div>
             <div class="metadata">
                 <h4>Grouping</h4>